This is Part 3 of a three part guide to trade fairs and exhibitions. Links to Parts 1 & 2 are available at the end of this article.

 - Any well-known exhibitors not present?

-- Make further contact every 3 months or as appropriate
+- Make further contact every three months or as appropriate

 - Other similar shows?